StephanieKClark/github-io-test/index (1).md

 ## Exercises

-This lab has exercises on:
+This lab has the following exercises:

 * Deploy app resources
 * Add chat with data